 Pollyanna McIntosh is an actor, writer and director who currently plays Jadis on The Walking Dead.
+Her feature debut as writer-director, Darlin‘, had its world premiere at SXSW 2019, has subsequently played at festivals such as What the Fest!?, and is forthcoming in theaters later this summer.
 Her recent work in film has included The Woman, Filth, Let Us Prey, Burke and Hare and Tales of Halloween, while on TV she appeared in Sundance Channel’s Hap and Leonard and was the female lead in the BBC political comedy, Bob Servant Independent, starring alongside Brian Cox.
 Born in Scotland, she grew up in Portugal and Colombia and now lives in Los Angeles.
 (Picture by Lexus Gallegos.)

 Magical realism is probably my favorite genre.
 Female leads are also my thing, and the combination of a respected foreign indie auteur (Nacho Vigalondo) with one of Hollywood’s biggest stars (Anne Hathaway) is always interesting to check out either as a coup (the art attracts the actor willing to take a risk) or as a warning (Hollywood can often sanitize a fine indie vision).
 Based on all this, I tucked into Colossal with fairly high expectations; happily, they were met and more.